 Priya Shakti project

-It was a fusion of augmented reality and comic books with a social agenda.
-The artworks were displayed in an Augmented Reality exhibition where one could interact with art like never before.
+At one of the modern arts and culture events, it was a fusion of augmented reality and comic books with a social agenda.
+The artworks were displayed in an Augmented Reality art exhibition where one could interact with art like never before.
 Priya Shakti’s character was that of a rape survivor who is actively engaged in shattering taboos around the issues of violence and discrimination against women.
-The exhibition received a phenomenal response, as people noticed this new found medium to be highly impressive.
+The augmented reality art exhibition received a phenomenal response, as people noticed this new found medium to be highly impressive.
 As a result of this immersive experience, Priya’s Mirror was made as part of the comic book series.
-In this case, art and technology came together to narrate stories of courage which were enhanced by the Augmented Reality experience.
+In this case, art, culture, and technology came together to narrate stories of courage which were enhanced by the Augmented Reality experience.

-We could all agree that when technology and art meet a new form of culture is created, which is victorious in keeping the audience intrigued to say the least.
-Augmented Reality has certainly played an instrumental in creative expression and the more artists get to know and explore this medium the better for us as art enthusiasts.
+We could all agree that when technology and art meet, a new form of culture is created, which is victorious in keeping the audience intrigued to say the least.
+Augmented Reality technology has certainly played an instrumental role in creative expression.
+The more artists get to know and explore this medium the better for us as art enthusiasts.

 We at WOWSOME are always looking out to collaborate with artists, so if you have an idea and want to make it WOWSOME, reach out to us at email@example.com, till then let's make digital art and not war!

 WOWSOME solves marketers’ problems using mixed reality.
-Our obsessive research in computer vision, integrated with marketing and advertising best practises, created the most useful suite of products in the segment.
+Our obsessive research in computer vision, integrated with marketing and advertising best practices, created the most useful suite of products in the segment.

 Our solutions merge marketing & edutainment, real and digital, founding a mixed reality that delights as much as it advances us towards an evolved lifestyle.